What Jesus really looked like, the real face of Jesus

 - He also decided to put on the Shroud, flower pollen found only in Jerusalem and from Constantinople and other areas (the routes which the Shroud took on its journey from Jerusalem to reach Turin).
 The presence of these pollens was only found recently by modern criminologists using very high magnification electron microscopes.

 - He added human blood stains to the fake shroud to be exactly similar in shape, size and in congruence with the blood stains on the Sudarium of Oviedo.
-In those days no one in Europe, except in the region surrounding Oviedo in Spain, new about the existence of the Sudarium of Oviedo.
+In those days no one in Europe, except in the region surrounding Oviedo in Spain, knew about the existence of the Sudarium of Oviedo.
 He even used the rare type AB human blood group, the same as that on the Sudarium of Oviedo, for the stains on this fake shroud.
 Remember, in those days no one knew about blood groups and had no means of knowing whether dried blood was human or from animals.

 - Also, for good measure, he puts on the Shroud some soil particles from the Jerusalem area.

 Considering all this, it is impossible for a forger, even the most cleverest, to have made such a Shroud.
 Modern scientists, even the cleverest scientists of today, from the leading research institutions of the world, are unable to understand or explain how the image on the Shroud was formed.
-This then must be a miracle of Jesus which we can see to this day.

-Leonardo Da Vinci must have seen the image on the holy Shroud and, being impressed with the noble image on the holy Shroud, made his paintings using the Shroud image as the model.
+The claim that Leonardo Da Vinci made the Shroud of Turin is based on the fact that many of his paintings could be overlaid on the Shroud image to give exact matches.
+But it is quite possible that Leonardo Da Vinci must have seen the image on the holy Shroud and, being impressed with the noble image on the holy Shroud, made his paintings using the Shroud image as the model.
 Da Vinci was not the first one to make paintings using the holy Shroud image as the model.

 In 525 AD, the holy Shroud was discovered hidden above a gate in Edessa's city walls.
 Six years later, an icon (a religious work of art / painting) was produced at St. Catherine's Monastery in the Sinai.
 This icon, the Sinai Christ Pantocrator Icon, is for sure based on the image on the Shroud as can be seen in the following photographs